ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 ## Removing the replication relationship
 {: #fs-remove-replication}

-You can remove replication by removing the replication relationship between the source file share and replica file share.
+You can remove replication by removing the replication relationship between the source file share and the replica file share.
 The operation is called _splitting_ the file shares.
 Data is no longer synced between the file shares.
 Removing the replication relationship creates two independent, read/write file shares.
 You can separately manage each file share, expand capacity and adjust IOPS, and create replicas.

 Use the [UI](#fs-remove-replication-ui), [CLI](#fs-remove-replication-cli), or [API](#fs-remove-replication-api) to remove the replication relationship.
 You can also specify that the source and replica file shares are split if a [failover](/docs/vpc?topic=vpc-file-storage-failover) operation does not succeed.